Double Cascade Model of Financial Crises: Introduction

-These models deliberately simplify by omitting economic details that obscure their focus on a single channel of systemic risk.
+These papers simplify by omitting economic details that obscure their focus on a single channel of systemic risk.
 They share the view that the end result of a crisis is a new equilibrium that is reached through a sequence of mechanistic steps where banks update and modify their balance sheets in response to price changes and shocks transmitted from other banks.
 Usually, properties of the system at step $n$ of the cascade can be computed in terms of the properties at step $n-1$, yielding a set of equations that can be called a {\it cascade mapping}.
-In some models, an exact analytic cascade mapping can be found that yields a detailed picture of systemic risk that is fully consistent with Monte Carlo simulation based computations.
-In most cases however, some approximation is needed, and large scale benchmarking of the method against Monte Carlo simulations is necessary to validate the use of the approximation.
+In some models, an analytic cascade mapping can be found that yields a detailed picture of systemic risk without the need for Monte Carlo simulation based computations.
+Even in such cases however, large scale benchmarking of the analytic approximation method against Monte Carlo simulations is undertaken to validate its use.

-An important question now arises whether one can successfully integrate two or more such cascade mechanisms in a realistic and tractable way and discern new features of systemic risk.
+An important question now arises whether one can successfully integrate two or more such cascade mechanisms, incorporate ``spillover'' effects in a realistic, analytically tractable way, and discern new features of systemic risk.
 The purpose of the present paper is to do exactly this, by introducing a network model of a double illiquidity-insolvency cascade, and deriving an analytic cascade mapping that describes it.
-This model is shown schematically in Figure \ref{networksketch}.
-This double cascade model can resolve issues not addressable within a single cascade model, for example, to quantify the effect of a bank's behavioural response to liquidity stress on the level of eventual defaults in the entire system.
-One would expect that a bank that reacts to stress at a time of crisis by shrinking its own interbank lending, thereby inflicting liquidity shocks to its debtor banks, will also protect itself from default caused by interbank default shocks. `
+This double cascade model, shown schematically in Figure \ref{networksketch}, can resolve issues not addressable within a single cascade model, for example, to quantify the effect of a bank's behavioural response to liquidity stress on the level of eventual defaults in the entire system.
+In particular, one can show that a bank that reacts to stress at a time of crisis by shrinking its own interbank lending, thereby inflicting liquidity shocks to its debtor banks, will also protect itself from default due to interbank default shocks.